 Tips on how to make

-- Avoid overcooking the pork more than necessary.
-If cooked too long, it will become tough.
+- Avoid overcooking the pork slices.
+If cooked for too long, they will become tough.

 Recipe Card